MichaelShi27/mastermind/README.md

 ## Extensions

-- difficulty options (where users can alter both the length of the number to guess and the number of guesses they are allowed),
+- difficulty options (where users can alter both the length of the number to guess and the number of guesses they are allowed)
-- voice functionality for making guesses
+- speech recognition functionality for making guesses
-- list of high scores
+- ordered list of high scores
 - unit tests (run `npm test`)